-What is DIM weight?Updated 10 months ago
+What is DIM weight?Updated 2 years ago

 Dimensional weight, or DIM weight, refers to shipping costs that factor in the dimensional weight (DIM) of a package into the overall shipping price.